-Client teachers with pre-existing medical condition are to advise BUEEC staff to procedures in the event of an incident.
+Client teachers with pre-existing medical condition are to advise BUEEC staff of procedures in the event of an incident prior to excursion.

-Students with open cuts and abrasions are to be removed from the activity and treated immediately.
+Students with open cuts/abrasions are to be removed from the activity and treated immediately.
 If bleeding cannot be controlled completely, the participant should not be allowed to return to the activity.
-All clothing, equipment and surfaces contaminated by blood should be treated as potentially infectious.
+All clothing/equipment/surfaces contaminated by blood should be treated as potentially infectious.